jehmal/opencode/packages/opencode/hello-world-1.md

 print("Hello, World!")
 ```

 That's it!
 Just one line of code, and you've officially become a programmer.
-When you run this code, your computer will display "Hello, World!" on the screen—a simple but magical moment where you've successfully communicated with your machine.
+When you run this code, your computer will display "Hello, World!" on the screen—a simple but magical moment where you've successfuly communicated with your machine.

 ## Conclusion